jts34805/Quantitative-and-sensitive-sequencing-of-somatic-mutations-induced-by-a-maize-transposon/Data_Processing_for_GSE279993_and_GSE296286/README.md

-The directory "Data_Processing_for_GSE279993_and_GSE296286" includes all code to map and process the raw fastq files into the processed data files available from GEO.
+This directory includes all code to map and process the raw fastq files into the processed data files available from GEO.
 This code will produce the 3 "Supplementary files" from GSE279993 and the 2 supplementary files from GSE296286.

 Starting from raw fastqs, the scripts should be run in the following order:

-1. Data_Processing_for_GSE279993_and_GSE296286/Data_Mapping_Pipeline
-2. Data_Processing_for_GSE279993_and_GSE296286/Data_Processing_1_Read_Filtering_and_Molecular_Counting
-3. Data_Processing_for_GSE279993_and_GSE296286/Data_Processing_2_Final_Data_Processing
-4. Code-to-reproduce-figures.R

-This file describes the scripts and files in the Data_Processing_for_GSE279993_and_GSE296286, which convert the raw fastq.gz files available on GEO into the processed data files, that are also available on GEO.
-If you are interested in analyzing the exact data we published in these GEO series, we recommend donwloading the processed data files available on GEO under GSE 279993 and GSE296286.
-For MuSeq2 data generated elsewhere, we recommend following the scripts in the Data_Processing_for_GSE279993_and_GSE296286 directory

-Raw MuSeq2 fastq.gz files can be mapped to the W22 V2 chromosome scaffold genome build and converted into .txt files consisting of columns chromosome, position, position reverse, Validation sequence, UMI, Barcode, read length, mapping quality, and ligation base using the script titled "Data_Mapping_Pipeline"

-The .txt output files from "Data_Mapping_Pipeline" script can then be converted into an R list object using the "Data_Processing_1_Read_Filter_and_Molecular_Counting.R" script.
-This R list object, named "CleanData" is a list of molecular counts per genome site for each MuSeq2 library.

-"CleanData" can then be converted into an R matrix named "MuCounts" using the "Data_Processing_2_Final_Data_Processing.R" script in the "MuInsertionQuantification_R" directory.
-This process included converting the molecular count data to Mu insertions, and converging the list object into one matrix that reports the numbers of molecules detected per genome location per sample.

-This R matrix can be used to quantify Mu Insertion Allele frequencies using scripts "Code-to-reproduce-figures" in the base directory.
-Alternatively, the processed data file "GSE279993_MuSeq2_data_for_maize_tissues.csv.gz" can be loaded directly from GSE279993, or "GSE296286_MuSeq2_count_data_for_bulk_pollen_outcross_experiments.csv.gz" from GSE296286.
+1. Data_Mapping_Pipeline.sh – this script will map fastq files to the maize genome, handle UMI information, and output a txt table that can be loaded into R
+2. Data_Processing_1_Read_Filtering_and_Molecular_Counting.R – this script will load the txt table into R, filter reads with low mapping quality, lack of match to the transposon sequence, filter reads lacking match to expected adapter barcode sequence, and associate reads with initial molecules (molecular counting) using UMIs
+3. Data_Processing_2_Final_Data_Processing.R – this script connects molecules sequencing out of the left and right TE border and outputs a matrix of TE-spanning molecules at any given site and sample
+4. Family_Genotyping_For_GSE296286.R – this script makes genotype calls for the offspring and parents from entry GSE296286

+The following additional files are used internal to these scripts:
-file "adapter2.1.fa" is used by fastp commands in the "Data_Mapping_Pipeline" script to trim reads that sequence the reverse complement of read 2 in read 1 (usually occurs with short reads that are not informative).
+1. adapter2.1.fa - used internal to Data_Mapping_Pipeline.sh script to trim reads that sequence the reverse complement of adapter (read 2)

-File "blastW22.out" is used to identify the ancestral (present in the W22 reference genome) Mu sequences, relevant for the "Data_Processing_2_CleanDatatoMuCountsMatrix script". "blastW22.out" was generated using the Mu TIR sequence in Lisch 2002 review of Mutator transposons and blasting this sequence (NCBI blast) against the W22 chromosome scaffold version 2 genome build.
+2. blastW22.out - blast file generated from MU TIRs (from Lisch 2002 Mu transposon review), used in Data_Processing_2_Final_Data_Processing to match transposon spanning molecules that map to Mu elements in the reference genome
+3. historicals.txt used in Family_Genotyping_for_GSE296286 to call historical Mu insertions in the inherited dataset file "Transmitted Mu insertions from bulk pollen outcross experiments.csv"
+4. blacklist.txt used in Family_Genotyping_for_GSE296286 to remove insertions mapping to blacklisted genome regions.